cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/certora/specs/properties.md

 - operator may be slashed only if allowToSlash() for that particular contract was called
 - slashing cannot happen after contractCanSlashOperatorUntil[operator][contractAddress] timestamp
 - contractCanSlashOperatorUntil[operator][contractAddress] changed  => allowToSlash() or recordLastStakeUpdateAndRevokeSlashingAbility() was called
-- recordLastStakeUpdateAndRevokeSlashingAbility() should only be callable when contractCanSlashOperatorUntil[operator][contractAddress] == MAX_BONDED_UNTIL, and only by the contractAddress
+- recordLastStakeUpdateAndRevokeSlashingAbility() should only be callable when contractCanSlashOperatorUntil[operator][contractAddress] == MAX_CAN_SLASH_UNTIL, and only by the contractAddress
 - Any contractAddress for which contractCanSlashOperatorUntil[operator][contractAddress] > current time can call freezeOperator(operator).
 - frozen operator cannot make deposits/withdrawals, cannot complete queued withdrawals
 - slashing and unfreezing is performed by the StrategyManager contract owner (is it permanent or configurable?)